 The financial statements are prepared on a going concern basis.
 The Board have made an assessment of the ICAV's ability to continue as a going concern and are satisfied that the ICAV has the resources to continue in business for the foreseeable future.
 Furthermore, the Board is not aware of any material uncertainties that may cast significant doubt upon the ICAV's ability to continue as a going concern.
+The ICAV's term loan facility with Bank of Ireland is due to be repaid on 30 June 2024.
+It is the intention of the AIFM that the loan facility is renewed.
+The AIFM is currently in advanced discussions with Bank of Ireland for a renewal of the loan facility.
+Bank of Ireland have indicated that they are willing to renew the facility and have presented terms to the AIFM to that effect.
 Therefore, the financial statements continue to be prepared on the going concern basis.